mlemoula/art_game/README.md

 npm run generate:image-cache
 ```

-That downloads every `image_url`, converts it to `/public/generated-artworks/<hash>.webp`, updates `daily_art.cached_image_url`, and enriches `src/data/generatedArtImages.json`.
-The frontend prefers `cached_image_url` and falls back to the JSON map if needed.
+That downloads each `image_url`, converts it to WebP, uploads it into your bucket, updates `daily_art.cached_image_url`, and enriches `src/data/generatedArtImages.json`.
+The frontend now prefers `cached_image_url`, so once the bucket is populated the app serves those assets directly without hitting Wikimedia.

-3. Repeat step 2 whenever you refresh the CSV so the cache (and Supabase column) stays in sync—nothing else is required on the UI side.
+3. Repeat step 2 whenever you refresh the CSV so the cache stays in sync.
+Because the script filters on `cached_image_url IS NULL`, subsequent runs finish quickly and only pick up work that still needs to be done.

 ## Next ideas
 - Add an admin view listing upcoming artworks.